GideonZ/1541u-documentation/faq.rst

 Tip: turn off Ultimate Audio in the C64 and cartridge settings when using this feature.

-Which USB2LAN adapters are supported by the 1541Utlimate 2?
+Which USB2LAN adapters are supported by the 1541Ultimate 2?
 -----------------------------------------------------------
 Any USB2LAN adapter that uses an AX88772/-A/-B chip should work.

-Can I control the Utlimate using a USB keyboard?
+Can I control the Ultimate using a USB keyboard?
 ------------------------------------------------
 Yes you can!